-What Does Chinese Ecommerce Teach Us About The Future Of Retail?
+What Can Chinese Ecommerce Teach Us About The Future Of Retail?

 The retail world is currently dealing with a significant amount of change.
 Amazon, mobile, A.I… there are dozens of new threats, technologies and processes a strategy executive must keep in mind to stay ahead of the curve when faced with skydiving sales.
 Yet, said executives tend to be far too West-focused when benchmarking (stealing ideas) and brainstorming (panicking).
 Unbeknownst to them, U.S. and European companies are being seriously out-smarted by China’s tech companies integrating physical stores with e-commerce to pull retail businesses into their unique corporate universes.
 This disruption is not to be taken lightly given the current inertia within the industry.